 All you have to do is rinse the noodles and then boil or toss them with your favorite sauce and they’re ready to serve!

-Each serving is an astounding 6 calories only, making them an amazing addition to increase the volume of your meals.
+Each serving is an astounding 6 calories only (1 gram of fiber), making them an amazing addition to increase the volume of your meals.

 There you have 7 great alternatives for noodles when it comes to low carb dieting!
 Sure, none of these will taste exactly like pasta, but you can still enjoy your favorite dishes, just without the noodles.
 Who knows, maybe you’ll discover that you like the alternative version even better!